rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 This was my intro/trailer section.
 If the code that excited me feels interesting to you, you may enjoy reading on.
 There will be some gory details (not a lot violence), some triumphs and failures.
 You have to decide if type safety is your genre.

-Developers can be divided into 2 camps:  Those who use types because that is the most effective way to write software and those who do not use types because that is the most effective way to write software.
+Developers are divided into 2 camps:  Those who use types because that is the most effective way to write software and those who do not use types because that is the most effective way to write software.
 Since you are still reading, I assume you are in the camp 1.